pyeventsourcing/esdbclient/README.md

 )
 ```

+Please see the Notes section below for more information about connection strings.

 ## Streams

 In EventStoreDB, a "stream" is a sequence of recorded events that all have
 the same "stream name".
+There will normally be many streams in a database.
-Each recorded event has a "stream position" in its stream,
+Each recorded event has a "stream position" in its stream, and a "commit position"
-and a "commit position" in the database.
-The stream positions of the recorded events
+in the database.
+The stream positions of the recorded events in a stream is a gapless
-in a stream is a gapless sequence starting from zero.
-The commit positions of the
+sequence starting from zero.
+The commit positions of the recorded events in the database
-recorded events in the database form a sequence that is not gapless.
+form a sequence that is not gapless.

 The methods `append_events()`, `read_stream_events()` and `read_all_events()` can
 be used to record and read events in the database.